LaresLLC/ScrapingKit/README.md

 `TargetFramework > net6.0`

-Compile then execute with either PowerShell, CMD or if you have physical access simply double click it.
+Compile then execute with either PowerShell or CMD, or if you have physical access, double click it.
 The following menu screen will load.

 ```